 VII.
 For each treatment arm: to examine changes in ER expression on CTCs, changes in estrogen receptor (ESR) mutations or amplification in CTCs or CfDNA and explore the impact of these changes on PFS and response rates.

-VIII.
-To further characterize pharmacokinetics, pharmacogenetics and metabolism of z-endoxifen HCl and tamoxifen.
+I. To further characterize pharmacokinetics, pharmacogenetics and metabolism of z-endoxifen HCl and tamoxifen.

-IX.
+II.
 To determine the impact of the concentrations of tamoxifen and its metabolites on PFS in the tamoxifen arm.

-X. To determine the impact of the concentrations of z-endoxifen HCl and its metabolites on PFS in the endoxifen arm.
+III.
+To determine the impact of the concentrations of z-endoxifen HCl and its metabolites on PFS in the endoxifen arm.

-XI.
-To determine the impact of genetic variation in the enzymes responsible for tamoxifen and z-endoxifen HCl metabolism.
+V. To determine the impact of genetic variation in the enzymes responsible for tamoxifen and z-endoxifen HCl metabolism.

 OUTLINE: Patients are randomized to 1 of 2 treatment arms.